-The Compensation Committee of the Corporation is comprised of André Y. Fortier (Chair), Thor E. Eaton and Timothy J. Ryan, each of whom is considered independent for the purposes of National Policy 58-201 - Corporate Governance Guidelines ("NP 58-201").
+The Compensation Committee of the Corporation is comprised of Alan McFarland (Chair), Daniella Dimitrov and Timothy J. Ryan, each of whom is considered independent for the purposes of National Policy 58-201 - Corporate Governance Guidelines ("NP 58-201").
 Each member of the Compensation Committee has held senior executive and board positions with other publicly traded companies where they have had direct involvement in the development and implementation of compensation policies and practices for employees at all levels, including executive officers.
 The Board believes that the Compensation Committee members possess all of the knowledge, experience and the profile needed in order to fulfill the mandate of the Compensation Committee.

-For the fiscal year ended December 31, 2015, the Compensation Committee was responsible for making recommendations to the Board with respect to the compensation of the Corporation's directors, Named Executive Officers and employees.
+For the fiscal year ended December 31, 2016, the Compensation Committee was responsible for making recommendations to the Board with respect to the compensation of the Corporation's directors, Named Executive Officers and employees.
 The Compensation Committee works in conjunction with the Chairman and the President on the review and assessment of the performance of executive officers and other employees in accordance with the Corporation's compensation practices.
 The Board reviews the Compensation Committee's recommendations to ensure that total compensation paid to all Named Executive Officers is fair and reasonable and is consistent with the Corporation's compensation program.

-The Compensation Committee reviewed compensation practices of the following companies in the course of its assessment: Alexco Resource Corp., Aurcana Corporation, Avino Silver & Gold Mines Ltd., Golden Minerals Company, Great Panther Silver Limited, Impact Silver Corp., SantaCruz Silver Mining Ltd., Scorpio Gold Corp., Scorpio Mining Corp. (now Americas Silver Corporation) and Starcore International Mines Ltd. No compensation consultants were retained for comparison of corporate or executive compensation for the 2015 review.
+The Compensation Committee reviewed compensation practices of the following companies in the course of its assessment: Alexco Resource Corp., Americas Silver Corporation, Avino Silver & Gold Mines Ltd., Golden Minerals Company, Great Panther Silver Limited, Impact Silver Corp., Marlin Gold Mining Ltd., SantaCruz Silver Mining Ltd., Scorpio Gold Corp. and Starcore International Mines Ltd. No compensation consultants were retained for comparison of corporate or executive compensation for the 2016 review; however, the Corporation did consult independently prepared industry surveys on compensation practices.